WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## New and Ongoing Projects

 ### schex Bioconductor - Research - Software Engineering
 This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
-For more details see [schex Bioconductor project](students-schex) and the [schex Bioconductor package](https://bioconductor.org/packages/release/bioc/html/schex.html).
+For more details see [schex Bioconductor project](students-schex), the [Bioconductor Maintenance wiki](https://github.com/WEHI-ResearchComputing/bioconductor_maintenance/wiki) and the [schex Bioconductor package](https://bioconductor.org/packages/release/bioc/html/schex.html).

 ### Imaging - Research - Data Engineering